jcarlosgarcia/pml/pml.md

 head(trainData)
 ```

+The data set has 19622 observations and 160 possible predictors.
 Looks like there are a lot of NAs.
-Let's check missing values and ranges
+Let's check missing values and ranges.

 ```r